devopshydclub/vprofile-project/README.md

 sleep 30
 reboot
 ```
-- Log in to Jenikins (Connect the jenkins server and get the password to log in)
+- Log in to Jenkins (Connect the jenkins server and get the password to log in)
 - We need to add JDK (Go to manage jenkins and add), also need to install jdk 8 then update the jdk path in jenkins
 - Add MAVEN also in Jenkins and save.
 - Log into Sonarqube server (use username and password as "**admin**")